Remember... Dreams Come True: Conclusion

-The conclusion is also provided by Julie Andrews.
-She tells the audience that Disneyland has grown to become the "Happiest Place on Earth."
-Tinker Bell returns to fly over the castle as a reprise of "Wishes" and "When You Wish Upon A Star" plays.
-The show ends in a cavalcade of fireworks as Andrews says, "Remember...Dreams Come True!".
+Julie Andrews concludes by declaring Disneyland the "Happiest Place on Earth".
+Tinker Bell reappears, flying over the castle to the tunes of "Wishes" and "When You Wish Upon A Star".
+The show concludes with a dazzling fireworks display as Andrews reminds, "Remember...Dreams Come True!"

+Revisions

-After the show, the song "Remember When" performed by LeAnn Rimes is played throughout the park.
+At the conclusion of the show, "Remember When", written by Richard Marx and performed by LeAnn Rimes, is played throughout the park.
 This song was the official song of the Happiest Homecoming on Earth, celebrating the 50th anniversary of Disneyland and Disney Parks worldwide.

-Revisions

-At the conclusion of the show, "Remember When," written by Richard Marx and performed by LeAnn Rimes is played throughout the park.
-Later during the second season of running the fireworks show, a second song, Wishes!, performed by Peabo Bryson and Kimberley Locke (from the album Disney Wishes!) was added to play after "Remember When."
+Later during the second season of running the fireworks show, a second song, Wishes!, performed by Peabo Bryson and Kimberley Locke (from the album Disney Wishes!) was added to play after "Remember When".
 After both songs, the lands' normal area loop music returns.

-Although "Remember When" and "Wishes!" are exit music(s) of this show, this portion was occasionally altered due to special occasions:
+Although "Remember When" and "Wishes!" are the exit music of this show, this portion was occasionally altered due to special occasions: